 In the event that contamination is found at any time when carrying out the approved development that was not previously identified it shall be reported in writing immediately to the Local Planning Authority.
 An investigation and risk assessment shall be undertaken in accordance with the requirements of 1 (Site Characterisation) above, and where remediation is necessary a remediation scheme shall be prepared in accordance with the requirements of 2 (Submission of Remediation Scheme) above, which is subject to the approval in writing of the Local Planning Authority.
-Following completion of measures identified in the approved remediation scheme a validation report shall be prepared in accordance with 3 (Implementation of Approved Remediation Scheme) above, which is subject to the approval in writing of the Local Planning Authority.
+Following completion of measures identified in the approved remediation scheme a validation report shall be prepared in accordance with 3 (Implementation of Approved Remediation Scheme) above, which is subject to the approve, which is subject to the approvel in accordance with 3 (Implementation of the Local Planning Authority.